Bryzzle/389Rfall18/week/9/writeup/README.md

 ### Part 2 (40 Pts)
 For the second part, I started off by just running the stub part2.py code to see what information the server was sending.
 I saw that each time the server would send something like "Find me the [hash] of [string]".
 I tried to nc into it and manually provide the hash, and that's when I saw that it said "Correct!", and then sent another hash to compute.
-I figured it would keep doing this for a while, so I started to write the code that could do this.
+I figured it would keep doing this for a while, so I started to write the code that could do process automatically.

-I had to extract parts of the string that followed a certain pattern, so I ended up just using regex.
+I had to extract strings from a string that followed a certain pattern, so I ended up using regex.
 The regex I used was "Find me the (.+?) hash of (.\*)", which gave me the hash to use in the first parentheses, and the string to hash in the second parentheses.

 After finding the strings, I had to figure out how to make the hashlib object change depending on the algorithm type requested.
 I had to do this in a CMSC414 project, so I knew there had to be a way.
 Once I found the new() and update() functions, I tried using them similarly to how I used sha512() in the first part, "hashed = hashlib.sha512(salt + password).hexdigest()".
 This didn't work because hexdigest() couldn't be called directly on the hashobj.update().
 I separated these lines to make it work, and it did.